 NOTE: Component labeling issues that adversely impact personnel/life safety, but do not impact nuclear or radiological safety of personnel, should be handled by OSHA according to the MOU between OSHA and NRC.

-Example i: During a walk down, the inspectors identified numerous scales that were one to several days past their calibration due dates.
+Example 1i: During a walk down, the inspectors identified numerous scales that were one to several days past their calibration due dates.
 The scales were designated as IROFS for the prevention of criticality.
 Maintenance, which includes calibration of IROFS equipment, was credited as a management measure in the license application.

 The violation: The licensee failed to implement management measures (maintenance) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.